 Including goodwill, going concern value, and workforce in place as IP may make the comparable uncontrolled transaction (CUT) method less reliable as a selected transfer pricing method.
 The reason for this is because the complexity of a given company’s IP has been magnified as a result of the increased number of IP sources.
 As a consequence, it is now more likely that the nature of one company’s IP is less comparable to the nature of a tested company’s IP, and thus the CUT will not be selected as the Best Method.

 The Tax Cuts and Jobs Act has certainly affected transfer pricing, and some of the immediate influences have been discussed.
 FDII, GILTI and BEAT interrelate with one another and it is challenging—perhaps implausible—to declare a singular impact of the new law given the variegated organizational structures and businesses of U.S. multinational enterprises.
-The various aspects must be modelled together, and for each individual company.
+The various aspects must be modeled together and for each individual company.
 Just as one aspect of the Tax Cuts and Jobs Act can have a positive impact, another can have a negative one.
 Thus, the overall bearing of the Tax Cuts and Jobs Act is best assessed by viewing the facts and circumstances of a given organization and modeling the ultimate impact based on each client’s unique facts, circumstances and business objectives.